ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    2. Choose a `Resource Group` and a `Location`.
    3. Click on **Create**.
 2. Under Settings, move to the **Import your Terraform template** section.
    1. Provide `https://github.com/IBM-Cloud/vpc-scaling-dedicated-host` under GitHub or GitLab repository URL.
-You can check the [Git repo]((https://github.com/IBM-Cloud/vpc-scaling-dedicated-host)) with the Terraform scripts.
+For the Terraform scripts used in this tutorial, check the [Git repo](https://github.com/IBM-Cloud/vpc-scaling-dedicated-host).
    2. Select `terraform_v0.14` as the Terraform version.
    3. Click on **Save template information**.
 3. Under **Variables**, provide the [{{site.data.keyword.Bluemix_notm}} API key](https://{DomainName}/docs/account?topic=account-userapikey#create_user_key) by clicking the action menu (three vertical dots) in the row.